 The CAISO does not use CBMs.
 The CBM value is set at zero.

-L.2 ATC Algorithm
+L.2 ATC Algorithm for Market Optimization

-The ATC algorithm is a calculation used to determine the transfer capability remaining in the physical transmission network and available for further commercial activity over and above already committed uses.
+The ATC algorithm in the market is a calculation used to determine the transfer capability remaining in the physical transmission network and available for further commercial activity and optimization over and above already committed uses.
 The CAISO posts the ATC values in megawatts (MW) to OASIS in conjunction with the Market Close for the Day-Ahead Market and Real-Time Market process.

 The following OASIS ATC algorithms are used to implement the CAISO ATC calculation for the ATC rated path (Transmission Interface):